-In a case of emergency, you can stop the machine immediately by pushing the emergency button (N).

-In an emergency press immediately the RED EMERGENCY BUTTON (N) and afterwards close the Feed Valve pushing lever (H) towards Z.

-To release the emergency switch, turn the red button and (or) pull it upwards.
+In a case of emergency you can stop the machine immediately by pushing the emergency switch.
+In an emergency press immediately the Red Emergency Button (N) and then close the Feed Valve pushing lever (H) toward Z. To release the emergency switch, turn the red button and move it upward.

-Despite the following information, the local safety regulations are valid in any case for the operation of the machine.
+Regardless of the following information, the local safety regulations are valid in any case for the operation of the machine.